More pages in this section

-The men and women from these religious orders played a crucial role in laying the foundation for the significant contribution made by Catholic schools to the education of young Queenslanders.
+The men and women from these religious orders played a crucial role in building upon the significant contributions made by early Catholic schools to the education of young Queenslanders.

-From that humble beginning, Catholic education expanded to most cities and many townships throughout the state.
+From humble beginnings, Catholic education expanded to most cities and many townships throughout the state.

 Since the 1960s, government funding has once more been provided to Catholic schools.
 Our schools today are staffed almost completely by lay teachers committed to the goals of Catholic education.

 The first Catholic schools in the Townsville Diocese were run by community members under the guidance of missionary priests in remote communities such as Ravenswood.
 In 1873 the Sisters of St Joseph arrived in Townsville to open St Joseph’s School North Ward and St Mary’s in Bowen.

 Today Catholic schools educate around 1 in 5 Queensland students and almost 60% of students in non-government schools.
 Click here for a full list of Catholic schools in Queensland.

 The Catholic Church has been educating children for centuries, as part of its ongoing commitment to providing a Catholic education to all, regardless of location, family background or financial ability.

 These schools are governed by the Townsville Catholic Education Office and/or Religious Institutes, and supported by the Diocesan Education Council.
 The Director of the Townsville Catholic Education Office reports to the Bishop of the Townsville Diocese who is also the Chair of the Diocesan Education Council.

 The Townsville Catholic Education Office is supported by the Queensland Catholic Education Commission.
 Catholic schools are accountable to their communities and State and Federal governments.
 Catholic schools are often the centre of a Parish and play a vital role in the wider communities in which they exist.